omeka/omeka-s-enduser/docs/sites/site_theme.md

 ![A screenshot of an item titled "Spigelia marilandica" with the lightbox gallery displaying a book's page scan of a flower, and information in the three regions below.](../sites/sitesfiles/sitetheme_configureResourcePages2.png)

 #### Media page

 Available blocks:

-- Lightbox gallery: show the media using the lightbox gallery viewer.
+- Lightbox gallery: show the media using the Lightbox gallery viewer.
 - Linked resources: display a filterable table of resources that are linked to the media.
 - Media render: show the current media.
-- Resource class: show the resource class of the media, if applicable.
+- Resource class: show the resource class of the media.
 - Values: display all media property values.

 #### Item set page

 Available blocks:

 - Values: display all media property values.
-- Resource class: show the resource class of the item set, if applicable.
+- Resource class: show the resource class of the item set.